gawaliHarshal/FinGenius/README.md

 # FinGenius
-Financial Management Using AI with receipt scanning using OCR
+Financial Management Using AI with receipt scanning using OCR and secure cloud integration